MAPF-Competition/web_resource/updates.md

 Participants in the 2024 League of Robot Runners were evaluated across four distinct performance tracks 🔥, each designed to highlight crucial challenges for real-world robotics practitioners.
 We are awarding one 💸 grand prize for each track and 🥁 distinguished performance awards for the runners-up!

 * **Combined Track: 🏆** This category rewards the highest overall score in the competition.
-The core challenge is to effectively integrate planning and scheduling algorithms for peak performance**.**
+The core challenge is to effectively integrate planning and scheduling algorithms for peak performance.
 * **Planner Track: 🗺️** This category rewards the highest achieved score in the Planning Track.
 The core challenge is to develop efficient algorithms for optimising robot movement, given a set of default task assignments.
 * **Scheduler Track: ⏱️** This category rewards the highest achieved score in the Scheduler Track.
 The core challenge is optimising robot task assignments	, given a default strategy for planning robot movements.